By Larry Gentry, President and CEO, cStor

-Why consider outsourcing?
-The total cost of these services is significantly lower than the cost of purchasing, installing and maintaining the equivalent resources in-house, and eliminates the required upfront capital expenditures as well as the cost of hiring, managing and retaining these highly sought-after employees.
+Why should you consider outsourcing this function?
+The total cost of these services is significantly lower than the cost of purchasing, installing, and maintaining the equivalent resources in-house, and eliminates the required upfront capital expenditures as well as the cost of hiring, managing and retaining these highly sought-after employees.

 Despite possible opinions that you might lose control of your overall security plan, we often see just the opposite happen.
 With an expert guide helping to plan and manage your strategy, you’re likely to feel far more in control than ever before.